Human Resources Management

 Diversity in IRPC

-IRPC and its subsidiary are committed to promoting diversity and inclusion across the Company, in recognition that a diverse and engaged workforce will contribute to improved operating performance and achievement of strategic objectives.
+IRPC and its subsidiary are committed to promoting diversity and inclusion in recognition that a diverse and engaged workforce will contribute to improved operating performance and achievement of strategic objectives.
 IRPC is focused on training and developing its employees from all cultures to equip them for leadership positions.
 Diversity at IRPC encompasses employees at all levels across the organization.
-The Company’s diversity initiatives target, but are not limited to, diversity of ethnicity, nationality, gender, age and culture.
-Inclusion is the active, intentional, and ongoing engagement with diversity across the Company.
+IRPC’s diversity initiatives targets diversity of ethnicity, nationality, gender, age and culture.
+Inclusion is the core fundamental for active, intentional, and ongoing engagement with diversity across the organization.

 Freedom of Association